Skip to main content

 dpkg-reconfigure -plow unattended-upgrades

-Create a Non-Root User (Optional but Recommended)
+Create a Non-Root User (Recommended)

 adduser username